 - Pause before you speak.

-- Listen with intent to hear rather than practicing your reply.
+- Listen with the intent to hear rather than practicing your reply.

-- Use active listening skills: summarize, paraphrase, ask clarifying questions.
+- Use active listening skills such as summarizing, paraphrasing, and asking clarifying questions.

-Start with simple changes (one at a time) and do those repeatedly.
-You’ll build some healthy communication habits that will make you a more confident you communicator.
+Start with simple changes (one at a time) and practice those repeatedly.
+You’ll build some healthy communication habits that will make you a more confident communicator.

 Both comments and pings are currently closed.